MicrosoftDocs/cpp-docs/docs/data/oledb/implementing-a-simple-consumer.md

     }
     ```

-## Adding Bookmark Support to the Consumer
+## <a name="bookmark" ></a> Adding Bookmark Support to the Consumer

 A bookmark is a column that uniquely identifies rows in the table.
-Typically it is the key column, but not always; it is provider-specific.
+Typically it's the key column, but not always; it's provider-specific.
 This section shows you how to add bookmark support.
-To do so, you need to do the following in the user record class:
+To do so, you need to do the following steps in the user record class:

 - Instantiate the bookmarks.
 These are objects of type [CBookmark](../../data/oledb/cbookmark-class.md).